lily-sf888/zumba-app/README.md

 classes available than there are gyms in the world.
 And that's because people can do Zumba classes in schools, churches, outdoors - anywhere with a good sound system.
 With our Zumba app we can take that even further by bringing Zumba right into the user's home.
-They can use our app to scroll through many different Zumba videos and save their favorites.
+They can use our app to scroll through many Zumba videos and save their favorites.

 What better way to get a great and fun workout without having to go to the gym?